michaellee8/michaellee8/README.md

 - I love eating tasty food, but meanwhile, I am unable to eat most of them since I am suffering from allergies.

-- I embrace open source and open ecosystem hence I always use an Android phone, and I more or less dislike Apple for their closed ecosystem.
-However, I still had to buy a cheap iPad for developing iOS apps and I am running an OSX-KVM instance on my Ubuntu Laptop for the same reason.
-I also exchanged my girlfriend's old AirPods with a new AirPods pro since AirPod was the only decent earbuds on the market that won't make my ear itchy.

 - I started programming about 10 years ago when I borrowed a very outdated Visual Basic 6.0 book from a local library.
 My first project was a "Michael Explorer" that embeds IE 7 with a few buttons for navigation.
 I actually got my first job at a learning product company that provides my Secondary school's e-Learning platform by discovering multiple security flaws in the platform (and fixed all of them after joining the company).

 - I don't really like studying in Academica so I spend most of my effort in actually software engineering work and open source contributions, and didn't ~~waste~~ invest much time in studying during my University and Secondary school time.
 I am literally paying about 20K USD to get a piece of paper with the word certificate on it.
 Still, I got quite a good result in my secondary school public exam and it grants me a Bachelor of Engineering entry in HKU which has a QS ranking like 20-30.